tonitrnel/graphql-ts-client/get-start-apollo.md

 ```
 *Notes:*

 *This is a one-time job!
-Be different with code generator of other similar frameworks or the compiler of relay, you need not to generate code again and again.*
+Be different with code generator of other similar frameworks or the compiler of relay, you need not generate code again and again.*

 *After this step, you can forget the code generator until the server-side team tell you their interface has been changed.*